SDWebImage/SDWebImageSwiftUI/README.md

 To run the test:

-1. Run `carthage build` on root directory to install the dependency.
+1. Run `pod install` on root directory to install the dependency.
-2. Open `SDWebImageSwiftUI.xcodeproj`, wait for SwiftPM finishing downloading the test dependency.
+2. Open `SDWebImageSwiftUI.xcworkspace`, wait for SwiftPM finishing downloading the test dependency.
 3. Choose `SDWebImageSwiftUITests` scheme and start testing.

 We've already setup the CI pipeline, each PR will run the test case and upload the test report to [codecov](https://codecov.io/gh/SDWebImage/SDWebImageSwiftUI).